5T33Z0/Clover-Crate/CPU/README.md

 Describes the delay for turning on the C3 state.
 The critical value is **0x3E8** = **1000**.
 Less and speedstep turns on, more and it does not turn on.
 On real Macs, it is always set to **0x03E9** (1001) which disables speedstep.
 On Hacks, we can choose if we want to behave it like a Mac or if we want to turn on power management.
 A reasonable value for the latter is **0x00FA** (250), which is found on some laptops (MacPro5.1 = 17, MacPro6.1 = 67, iMac13.2 = 250).

 ### C2, C4, C6
-Parameters related to C-state. **ATTENTION!** This section is deprecated and has since been move to &rarr; ACPI Section!
+Parameters related to C-state. **ATTENTION!** This section is deprecated and has since been moved to &rarr; [**ACPI**](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI#generate)

 - `C2`: Set to false on modern computers
 - `C4`: According to the specification, either use C3 or C4.
 We choose C4.
 For IvyBridge, set it to false.
-- `C6` is known only on mobile computers.
+- `C6`: only for mobile computers.
 However, you can try to enable it on desktops as well.
 Set to true on IvyBridge and Haswell.

-Note that with these C-States, people often complain about poor sound/graphics/sleep.
+Note that with these C-States, people often complain about poor sound/graphics and sleep issues.
 So be careful, or exclude them altogether.

 ### QPI